 Christmas is both a secular and religious holiday.
 For those who observe it’s spiritual significance, Christmas is celebrated as the day the infant Jesus Christ was born (although Biblical scholars doubt that December 25 is exactly the correct day.)

 Christians celebrate the season with a rich tradition of church services which feature Bible readings about Jesus’ birth and special music.
-And almost 300 years ago, a musician combined these traditions to create one of the most well known and often performed works of music.
+And almost 300 years ago, a musician combined these traditions to create a familiar and often performed work of music.

 Handel’s father was a barber-surgeon.
-Barber-surgeons were physicians in medieval Europe, who as the name suggests performed surgery, often treating wounds from war injuries.
+Barber-surgeons were physicians in medieval Europe, who as the name suggests cut hair and performed surgery, often treating wounds from war injuries.
 Eventually, surgery and barbery became separate occupations.

 Read another post on this blog to learn more about Handel and Messiah; did you know it wasn’t written for Christmas?